-Pet Portrait Paintings by professional Pet Portrait Artist Penny Richardson.
+Pet Portraits & Paintings by professional Artist Penny Richardson

 Furthermore, I work in a variety of painting mediums that include gouache watercolour, soft pastel, acrylic and oil.

 These mediums enable me to capture pet portraits in fine detail.
-Giving the portraits a rich use of colour, giving a tremendous amount of realism.
+Giving the portraits a rich use of colour, allowing a tremendous amount of realism.

 Pet Artist born in Harrogate, North Yorkshire & lived in Leicestershire.